Rate This Article With 5 Stars.

-In this article we will discuss the Electric Potential due to Circular Disc.
-However you can browse our previous article, Electric Potential due to a Charged Ring which is the prerequisite of this discussion.
-Also you can also check the article Electrostatic Potential to start from scratch.
+In this article, we will discuss the Electric Potential due to Circular Disc.
+However, you can browse our previous article, Electric Potential due to a Charged Ring which is the prerequisite of this discussion.
+Also, you can also check the article Electrostatic Potential to start from scratch.
 We define the electrostatic potential as the work done to move a unit positive charge from a point of reference, generally chosen to be infinity to the field of influence.
 However, to calculate the electric potential here, we will start from our previous result and will calculate the potential due to an elemental circular ring.
 Then we will integrate over the whole disc to get the total potential at a point on its axis.
 No surprise that this methodology is very similar to the calculation of Gravitational Potential due to a Circular Disc.
 Also, notice that this is an example of electrostatic potential due to a uniform surface charge distribution.

 Electric Potential due to Circular Disc

-Here we will calculate the electrostatic potential due to a charged circular disc of radius R at an axial point P. The uniformly charged disc is centered at O. The distance of the test point P from the center O is Z. We will consider a differential charged ring element with radius and thickness .
+Here we will calculate the electrostatic potential due to a charged circular disc of radius R at an axial point P. The uniformly charged disc is centered at O. The distance of the test point P from the center O is Z. We will consider a differential charged ring element with a radius of and thickness .
 Let the charge contain within this thick circular ring is .
 The potential at point P due to this charged ring is given by .
 Here is the charge contained in the blue shaded region.